 The definitions of discrimination on the basis of sex under state law and under Title IX (federal law) overlap in some areas.
-Complaints alleging unlawful discrimination, harassment, intimidation, or bullying based on gender, sex, gender identity or expression, or sexual orientation are eligible to be investigated pursuant to School's Uniform Complaint Procedures and Discrimination Complaint Procedures pursuant to state law.
+Complaints alleging unlawful discrimination, harassment, intimidation, or bullying based on gender or sex are eligible to be investigated pursuant to School's Uniform Complaint Procedures and Discrimination Complaint Procedures pursuant to state law.
 However, complaints alleging conduct that constitutes sex discrimination under Title IX, including a complaint of retaliation interfering with any right or privilege secured by Title IX, are investigated under the Title IX Grievance Procedures set forth herein.
-School prohibits retaliation, including peer retaliation, against anyone who files a discrimination complaint or any participant (or anyone who refuses to participate) in the complaint investigation process.
+School prohibits